 In English, we are reading the story of 'Orion and the Dark' by Emma Yarlett.
 Orion, the main character, is afraid of so many things!
 We linked this to our own personal fears and thought about why we might have certain fears.
 We are really enjoying getting to know the story before we retell it ourselves.

 In maths, we have recapped and consolidated our place value knowledge.
 This then progressed on to setting out column addition and subtraction for 2-digit numbers up to 100.
 We are really proud of how well the children have achieved with this skill!
-We are currently learning to tell the time to the nearest 15 minutes and had great fun applying this skill to a time treasure hunt!

 The Great Fire of London